-15 Extreme Facts about Mount Everest That You Should Know – Nutshell Videos
+Facts about Mount Everest That You all Should Know

-2. 1 in 10 successful summits ends in dea.
+- 1 Of every 10 successful summits ends with death.

-5. These spiders hide in crevices and feed on frozen insects.
-Their food depends largely upon what is blown by the wind into the specific area.
+- There’s a black jumping spider at Mount Everest.
+These spiders hide themselves in crevices and feed on frozen insects.
+Their food is largely based upon what is blown into the particular region by the wind.
+They live to 22,000 feet tall.

-13. In Tibet the mountain is known as Chomolangma for ?mother of the universe?
+- In Tibet the mountain is known as Chomolangma as ‘the mother of the universe.’

-14. It is the highest mountain in the world at 29,035 feet, although its exact height is often disputed.
+- It is the highest mountain in the world at 29,035 feet although often its exact height is disputed.

-15. Everest was created about 60 million years ago.
+- Everest was born some 60 million years ago.

 Most Number Of Climbs On Everest

-Climbing Everest is something that everyone wants to do once in their lifetime.
-But there are certain mountaineers who?ve taken the concept of climbing Everest to a whole new level.
-For them, it?s like going for a weekend break once in a while.
-Sherpa Climbers Apa Sherpa and Phurba Tashi Sherpa have climbed the Everest 21 times.
-They have the record of climbing Everest most number of times in their name.
-They are partner climbers, so all this time they?ve climbed and reached the top of the peak together.
-It is one of the most interesting and fascinating Mount Everest Facts on this list.
+Climbing Everest is something everyone needs to do once in their lifetime.
+But there are several mountaineers who have brought the idea of Everest climbing to a whole new stage.
+To them it is like going on a weekend break once in a while.
+The Everest has been scaled 21 times by Sherpa climbers Apa Sherpa and Phurba Tashi Sherpa.
+They have the most number of records of climbing Everest in their name.
+They are team climbers, and they’ve climbed and reached the top together all this time.
+This is one of the most fascinating and important facts about Mount Everest on this list.

-How long does it take to climb Mount Everest is one of the most crucial Mount Everest Facts that every climber should know, before attempting the ascent.
-Altogether, it takes around 64 days to climb Mount Everest.
-During this time, the mountaineers spend around 44 days performing the climb.
-The climbers also trek for around 11 days, from Lukla to Everest Base Camp before the ascent, and the same way back after the descent.
-The rest of the days in the journey is spent relaxing, acclimatizing, strolling around freely, travelling, and so on.
-Depending on the weather, the core climbing days could vary, allowing the trekkers to sometimes finish their journey quick, or making them wait for a longer duration.
+How long does it take to climb Mount Everest is one of the most important facts any climber should learn before attempting to climb.
+Altogether, reaching Mount Everest takes about 64 days.
+The mountaineers spend about 44 days doing the climb during this period.
+The climbers also trek for about 11 days, before the ascent from Lukla to Everest Base Camp, and after the descent the same way back.
+The rest of the journey days are spent resting, acclimatizing, free walking, driving, etc. The core climbing days may vary depending on the environment, allowing the trekkers to finish their journey quickly at times, or make them wait for a longer period.

 Mount Everest Rainbow Valley

-One of the interesting Mount Everest Facts is about Mount Everest Rainbow Valley, also known as Everest Rainbow Valley.
-Anyone who comes across this word, at first, they?re bound to think of it as a beautiful place on or around Everest.
-But they get shocked when they find out that it?s actually the most dreadful place on Everest.
-Mount Everest Rainbow Valley is actually a part of the cliff on Everest that is full of dead bodies of the climbers who died during their ascent.
-Since their bodies are intact, due to the cold weather, and covered with colorful jackets that they wore during the climb.
-In comparison to other areas on the peak, this one looks colorful like a rainbow.
-Therefore, the name Rainbow Valley.
+The Mount Everest Rainbow Valley, also known as Everest Rainbow Valley, is one of the most fascinating facts about Mount Everest.
+Anyone who comes across this word is obligated at first to think of it as a lovely spot on Everest.
+Yet when they find out it’s really the most awful location on Everest they get surprised.
+Mount Everest Rainbow Valley is just a part of the Everest cliff and is full of dead bodies of the climbers who died during their climb.
+Despite the cold weather, their bodies are healthy and covered with colourful jackets that they wore during the climb.
+Compared to other areas on the top, this one looks bright as a rainbow.

 Everest Death Zone

-Everest Death Zone is a part of the peak that lies above the altitude of 8000 m.
-The reason it’s called the death zone is because majority of climbers, around 200 in number, who?ve perished on the peak have died during their stay in the death zone.
-What makes this part of the mountain so deadly is the lack of oxygen, making it hard for the climbers to breathe during their climb to the top.
-In the death zone, without supplement oxygen, an average person can only stay conscious for a few seconds.
-Everest Death Zone is one of those Mount Everest Facts that aware climbers of challenges on the peak.
+Everest Death Zone is a portion of the mountain above 8000 m of altitude.
+The reason it’s called the Death Zone is that most climbers died during their stay in the Death Zone, around 200 in total, who died on the mountain.
+What makes this section of the mountain so dangerous is the lack of oxygen, which makes it impossible for the climbers to breathe when ascending to the top.
+In the Death Zone, an average person can only stay alive for a few seconds without supplementing oxygen.
+Everest Death Zone is one of those Mount Everest Facts that are conscious of threats to climbers on the mountain.

 Mt Everest Traffic Jam

-The first time in the history of Mount Everest climbing, the mountaineers got to experience Mt.
-Everest traffic jam.
-On May 22, 2019, around 200 climbers attempted to reach the peak at the same time, resulting in a long line of climbers waiting for their turn to stand on the peak and have their moment.
-Hundreds of climbers come to Nepal every year during the climbing season, which is between the months of April and June, to ascend to the top of Everest.
-It is normal for them to come across each other during the climbing process.
-But what happened during this time was quite unbelievable, as it had never happened before.
-Quite a fascinating one among the Mount Everest Facts.
+The mountaineers witnessed Mt.
+Everest traffic jam for the first time in the history of ascending Mount Everest.
+Roughly 200 climbers attempted to hit the peak at the same time on May 22, 2019, resulting in a long line of climbers waiting for their turn to stand on top and have their moment.
+During the climbing season, which is between the months of April and June, hundreds of climbers come to Nepal annually to climb to the top of Everest.
+It’s natural that they come across each other during the process of climbing.
+This is some amazing facts about Mount Everest.